agronskiy/gronskiy.com/themes/gron/archetypes/posts.md

     - %INSERT
 summary: >-
     %INSERT
 thumbnail:
-draft: true
-unlisted: true
 mathjax: false
+hljs: false

+# For info, these are mostly not needed.
+# draft: true
+# unlisted: true

 ---